locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/virtual_destructors.md

 }
 ```

-So here we allocate a pointer to A, assign it to "instance" which is of type ABase, do something with it and finally delete it.
+So here we allocate a pointer to A, assign it to "instance" which is of type `ABase`, do something with it and finally delete it.
 It looks fine but we just leaked memory!
-When we called "delete instance" the code invoked the destructor ~ABase() and NOT the destructor ~A() .
-And value_ was not deleted and the memory leaked.
-Even if we'd used a scoped pointer to wrap value_ it would still have leaked.
+When we called "delete instance" the code invoked the destructor `~ABase()` and NOT the destructor `~A()` .
+And `value_` was not deleted and the memory leaked.
+Even if we'd used a scoped pointer to wrap `value_` it would still have leaked.

 The code should have said